Taity045/cdk-demo/README.md

-# BUILDING AND ECS CLOUSTER WITH CDK
+# BUILDING AND ECS CLUSTER WITH CDK

 Configuration files for this repo can found in 'app.py'